lion-packages/bundle/README.md

     ['type' => "Access-Control-Allow-Headers", 'value' => "Origin, X-Requested-With, Content-Type, Accept, Authorization"] ]);
 ```

-Warning note: Routes are loaded with server path `SERVER_URL` set in .env, modify this path to avoid errors in process execution.

 ## REQUEST AND RESPONSE
 Learn more about using request features.
 [Lion-Request](https://github.com/Sleon4/Lion-Request)